mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 All the spacecraft designs in this section of the book are in common use throughout the Imperium, and can be constructed at any standard shipyard.
 The cost listed for each vessel includes the 10% discount for being a standard design but does not include any fuel or ammunition for the weapon systems (if they require it).
-Where designs come in ‘under-tonned’ this is usually because space has been reserved for fi re control or ammunition in upgraded versions of the same ship.
+Where designs come in 'under-tonned' this is usually because space has been reserved for fi re control or ammunition in upgraded versions of the same ship.

 COMMON SPACECRAFT CCOMMONOMMON S SPACECRAFTPACECRAFT